I - PRE-PRODUCTION

 My problem here was compounded by the fact that France is an extremely diploma-driven society.
 Your success in life depends greatly on the coherence of your academic path.
 Consequently, there is tremendous pressure on high-schoolers to decide, by the time they are 18, what career they wish to have for the rest of their life, in order to start off on the right academic path from the get-go - what the French call “la voie royale”, meaning “royal path.”
 Deviating from it comes at the cost of some explicit professional prejudice as well as some unspoken social stigma.
 The big question I mentioned before was routinely asked in more adult terms: “Qu’est ce que tu vas faire de ta vie?” (“What are you gonna do with your life?”).
 Of course, I had my ready-made answer: “I’m gonna be a filmmaker!”
 While most adults quietly patronized my confidence, my peers were mostly envious of it, because many didn't have the slightest clue - they just knew they were going to follow the "most viable" path they could get into, apply themselves and climb the ladder as high as possible.
 Which meant, however, that they listened to those giving them navigation tips.

-Looking back on it now that I’m 10 years older, I find it quite a tall order to expect 18-year-olds to confidently answer such a life-determining question given their lack of real life experience, especially when the system is not built to allow those who aren’t sure to figure it out.
+Looking back on it now, I find it quite a tall order to expect 18-year-olds to confidently answer such a life-determining question given their lack of real life experience, especially when the system is not built to allow those who aren’t sure to figure it out.
 In France, barring prep-schools (which themselves are high-level schools designed to get you into higher specialized elite schools), you usually start your career education at 18.
 You start law school, or med school, or business school, when you’re 18.
 Unsurprisingly, the pressure is immense and the potential for mistake and, down the road, for frustration, failure and disappointment is equally great, because once you have chosen a path, it’s extremely difficult to change.
 Any academic switch on a CV is always seen as the sign of some kind of weakness of will, or muddiness of vision, and points to some necessary lack of knowledge and experience relative to other same-aged people who didn’t switch lanes.
 While to some extent this may be the case in other western countries, there are places where it is mitigated; in the USA, for instance, undergraduates go to College precisely to figure out what they want to do, spending four years testing courses and disciplines before starting law school or med-school.
 To the French, this would seem like four years wasted on dilly-dallying.

 In my case, the summer after high-school, my father left France and with him went my plan of film school in the USA.
 My confidence in my future rested wholly on his assurances that it was guaranteed and when the time came for it to happen, I learnt that the money was not there and that I should have been better prepared.
 I had obviously been too naïve, not taking charge of things earlier for myself, but until that point I had focused on school and writing and not dealt with what came afterwards.
 So when I realized I wasn’t actually going to Hollywood, I had to grow up fast and improvise.
 I was like one of those cartoon characters who overruns the edge of a cliff and only realizes it when he’s in mid-air.
 The only possible option in my mind was still film school, but this time in Paris.
 So, in the summer of 2005, I enrolled in a private (read expensive) film school in Paris, called EICAR.
 This was the closest branch I could cling onto.